 GREEN END ROAD, KEMPSTON

 All Saints churchyard was becoming overcrowded by the mid-nineteenth century and in 1855 the Parish Vestry resolved to enlarge it by buying land from the Cater (Kempston) Charity.
 This only provided limited relief and in 1878 two acres of glebe land were bought for £300 and converted into a cemetery.
 The first interment took place on 5 October 1878.
 By 1893 the churchyard had been closed.
 Kempston Cemetery has since had three extensions in 1915, 1972 and 1997.
 The cemetery also includes a Garden of Rest wall built in 1962.
-A further wall was built in one of the cemetery extensions in 1996 with a further one being built in 2010.
+A further wall was built in one of the cemetery extensions in 1996 with a further ones being built in 2010 and 2017.
 The walls are for those who have opted to cremate their loved ones and still wish to have a memorial dedicated to them.

 There is also a dedicated baby burial area.

 The Cemetery is run by Kempston Burials Joint Committee (A joint Committee of Kempston Town and Kempston Rural Parish Councillors) which employs its own staff to carry out maintenance work and grave digging.